Does Congress Fail to Consider Critical Long-Term Issues?

 - The majority of scientists now agree that global warming will disrupt economies, eventually changing food production, and flooding highly populated coastal areas.

 - Global population is now 6.65 billion and growing (more slowly) at about 1.2% per annum.
-Many scholars believe that today’s population is more than twice (Party’s Over p30, Population) the long-term, steady-state level.
+Many scholars believe that today’s population is more than far beyond a stable long-term, steady-state level.
 The problem will almost certainly be exagravated by dramatic improvements in longevity through the imminent improvements in disease control and eradication.

 With such problems looming over our future, now is not the time for our government to procrastinate or to squander our resources.
 The People need the right of an effective voice in these long-term policy issues and decisions.
 Viability of the economy is the corner stone of our prosperity.
 However, when short-term-profit motivated industries excessively influence our elected representatives, we cannot rely on Congress to make balanced decisions for critical long-term issues.